 Maldon Museum (or "The Museum in the Park") was established in the early 1920s as Maldon Borough Museum and at the outbreak of WWII the collection was put into storage but even so it was very unfortunate that many items were either lost or damaged beyond repair.

-The museum houses original British military artifacts, a number of which are of national importance including the only surviving MK2 'Cockle' canoe as used in the 'Cockelshell Heroes' raid, plus displays of espionage equipment and much more.
+The museum houses original British military artifacts, a number of which are of national importance including the only surviving MK2 'Cockleshell' canoe as used in the 'Cockleshell Heroes' raid, plus displays of espionage equipment and much more.

-The Association was formalised in April 1988, grew out of the work undertaken by a group of enthusiasts in the early and mid -1980s.
-The over-arching aim is to protect the Maldon riverside in the interest of local residents and all people who care for Maldon and its heritage.
+The Association, formalised in April 1988, grew out of the work undertaken by a group of enthusiasts in the early and mid-1980s.
+The over-arching aim is to protect the Maldon riverside in the interest of local residents and all the people who care for Maldon and its heritage.